sh-maxim/ss/README.md

 <pre>
 Quick start:
 ============
-Please included QUICK_START file for a quick reference.
+Please see included QUICK_START file for a quick reference.

 Proper execution of SecNet:
 ===========================